-3.51 In order to ensure that the opportunity to deliver a comprehensive and strategic development across the wider Citadel area in the future is not lost, the Council will consider progressing a development brief for the site in conjunction with Cumbria County Council.
-Importantly this process may also help to identify opportunities to accelerate the delivery of a more comprehensive redevelopment and ensure that the benefits associated with redeveloping this site in acting as a catalyst to improve the vitality and viability of the southern extent of the City Centre, including Botchergate, are maximised.

-3.52 Caldew Riverside constitutes a

-significant regeneration opportunity to bring back into beneficial use land for a mix of uses outwith, and although in close proximity physically distinct from, the City Centre.
-The site is not however without its constraints and is contaminated in parts and subject to the risk of flooding.
-Planning permission is in place for a food superstore on part of the site with the consent for this having been lawfully implemented.
-There remains a degree of uncertainty at the current time however as to whether this superstore will be delivered.
+- 3.53 In order to ensure that the opportunity to deliver a comprehensive and strategic development across the wider Citadel area in the future is not lost, the Council will consider progressing a development brief for the site in conjunction with Cumbria County Council.
+Importantly this process may also help to identify opportunities to accelerate the delivery of a more comprehensive redevelopment and ensure that the benefits associated with redeveloping this site in acting as a catalyst to improve the vitality and viability of the southern extent of the City Centre, including Botchergate, are maximised. - 3.54 Caldew Riverside constitutes a significant regeneration opportunity to bring back into beneficial use land for a mix of uses outwith, and although in close proximity physically distinct from, the City Centre.
+The site is not

-3.53 The CCDF identifies that a mix of uses could potentially be accommodated on this site subject to addressing the relevant policy tests elsewhere within the Local Plan and providing these uses do not undermine the delivery of sequentially preferable site opportunities within the City Centre including the proposed extension of the Primary Shopping Area and the redevelopment of the Citadel complex.
-In these circumstances development proposals for the site will be considered on their merits having regard to the potential to enhance existing walking and cycling links and in aiding the overall attractiveness of the City Centre through the delivery of uses which would complement those found within it.
-This approach is also considered to recognise the need for flexibility if the opportunity presented by the site is to be realised.
+- however without its constraints and is contaminated in parts and subject to the risk of flooding.
+Planning permission is in place for a food superstore on part of the site with the consent for this having been lawfully implemented but not currently progressed.
+Based on the level of need identified in the Carlisle Retail Study the site is not relied upon to accommodate any main town centre uses. - 3.55 The CCDF identifies that a mix of uses could potentially be accommodated on this site subject to addressing the relevant policy tests elsewhere within the Local Plan and providing these uses do not undermine the delivery of sequentially preferable site opportunities within the City Centre including the proposed extension of the Primary Shopping Area and the redevelopment of the Citadel complex.
+The delivery of main town centre uses on these sequentially preferable sites

-3.54 Finally all proposals will need to consider their impacts on the transportation network, in accordance with Policies SP 5 and IP 2 of the Local Plan, to ensure that access to key sites and key routes are not adversely affected.
+- will be given clear priority over Caldew Riverside.
+In these circumstances development proposals for the site will be considered on their merits and be expected to deliver enhanced walking and cycling links and to aid the overall attractiveness of the City Centre through the delivery of uses which would complement those found within it. - 3.56 Finally all proposals will need to consider their impacts on the transportation network, in accordance with Policies SP 5 and IP 2 of the Local Plan, to ensure that access to key sites and key routes are not adversely affected.